Diversify Your 1031 with Self-Storage Investments

 In many cases, investors who are involved in the world of 1031 exchange investment properties are diversifying their interests and investing in multiple property types.
 At 1031 Exchange Place, we’re here to do more than provide intermediary services.
-In addition to helping you carry out your 1031 tax deferred exchanges, we’re also here to offer expertise on the world of 1031 replacement properties.
+In addition to helping you carry out your 1031 tax-deferred exchanges, we’re also here to offer expertise in the world of 1031 replacement properties.
 Here we’ll go over one kind of investment that’s been blowing up over the last few years: self-storage.

 Also called mini-warehouses, this industry skyrocketed in 2017, going six straight months setting records for construction spending at one point.
 The industry’s largest player, Public Storage, created over $500 million in revenue just in the first quarter of 2017, with fantastic margins (more on this in a bit).